jeanpaulsio/notes/general/pragmatic_programmer/chapter_01.md

 > Welcome to Iteration: a weekly podcast about programing, development and design through the lens of amazing books, chapter-by-chapter

+# NEW BOOK Pragmatic Programer
+by Andy Hunt and Dave Thomas

 > This book will help you become a better programmer

 * this book was written in freaking 1999!
 I was 7.